Lazar Komarčić: Works

 Cover of Komarčić's Ancestors and Descendants.

-Lazar Komarčić position in Serbian literature is unique.
+Komarčić's position in Serbian literature is unique.
 There was nothing like his type of novel before his time.
-Komarčić wrote in 1902 the first modern Serbian science fiction novel "Jedna ugašena zvezda" (One Extinguished Star), and in collaboration with Dragutin Ilić, a drama entitled "Posle milijon godina" (A Million Years From Now, 1888).
-Interestingly, the first science fiction drama on this planet was performed in Belgrade and published in the magazine Kolo in 1889.
+In 1902, he wrote the first modern Serbian science fiction novel Jedna ugašena zvezda, and in collaboration with Dragutin Ilić, a drama entitled Posle milijon godina (1888).
+The first science fiction drama was performed in Belgrade and published in the magazine Kolo in 1889.
 Both the novel and the drama are now considered the foundation of Serbian science fiction literature, with occult influences.

 Also, Komarčić wrote such popular novels as: